The payday loans review for the year is changing and evolving.

 What the Google payday loan ruling has changed

 For the first time, Google announced a total ban for an already regulated product.

 Payday loan lenders can no longer pay to advertise their short term loans with Google.

-The ban, introduced on July 13th, affects short-term and payday loans.
+The ban, introduced on July 13th, affects short-term and payday loans in the UK.
 These are loans with repayment terms up to 60 days.

 The changes are being slowly rolled out, so may not reflect in your Google searches at the end of 2016.

 Loan providers can still feature in organic results, which they do not directly pay for.